Gandasegui/pop_genomics_dirofiliaria/03_code/07_genetic_diversity_pixy.md

 Some guides reocommned not to apply pop genomics filters for invariants

-#### In any way, lets merge the nuclear invariants with nuclear SNPs
+#### In any way, lets merge the nuclear invariants with nuclear SNPs previously filtered

 ```bash
 #Keep only the 19 samples of the nuclear dataset and then merge with the SNPs-INDELs